The lockdown left them behind: Tragic tales from the road after transport shutdown

 Similar reports of commuters struggling in their travels also gained traction on social media.

-YouTuber AC Soriano retweeted a picture of Filipinos stranded in the boundary of Valenzuela and Meycauayan, Bulacan last night after authorities closed off the border.
+YouTuber AC Soriano retweeted a picture of Filipinos stranded in the boundary of Valenzuela and Meycauayan, Bulacan on March 17 after authorities closed off the border.

 “Pauwiin niyo na sila.
 Parang awa niyo na.
-Lalo lang kakalat ang virus kung may isang infected diyan, lalong dadami ang infected,” the user wrote.
+Lalo lang kakalat ang virus kung may isang infected diyan, lalong dadami ang infected,” Soriano wrote.

 pauwiin nyo na sila. parang awa nyo na. lalo lang kakalat ang virus kung may isang infected dyan lalong dadami ang infected.